samblouir/Birdie_JAX_adapter_for_EleutherAI_LM_harness/README.md

 The system is divided into three main components:

-1. **API.py**
+1. **api.py**
-   - You just need to create two functions: one that loads your model and returns the logits from the vocabulary head.
-A second that supports tokenization from a string or list of strings.
-This is more clearly shown in the file itself.
+   - You just need to fill-in two functions: prepares a function that returns the logits from the vocabulary head in a 3D (batch, length, dims) shape.
+A second function that supports tokenization from a string or list of strings.
+This is more clearly explained in the file itself.
 1. **Server**:
     - Deserializes the request.
     - Loads the requested model.